 Enjoy these gluten free beer batter onion rings as an appetizer or serve them as a side dish with these Grilled Chicken Filet Burgers or my popular Gluten Free Sloppy Joes.

-You can also have fun dipping them in different flavored dips.
-Serve these gluten free fried onion rings with some smokey ketchup, ranch dressing, or sriracha.
+You can also have fun dipping these crispy onion rings in different flavored dips.
+Serve these gluten-free fried onion rings with these dipping sauces: smokey ketchup, ranch dressing, or sriracha.

 You can make these in the air fryer, but I recommend a different coating by using an egg to dip the onion rings into and then a panko coating.